calorie/mpispec/README.md

 $ sudo make install
 ```

-if you had errors, you had to write in your .bashrc etc.
+if you have errors, you have to write in your .bashrc etc:

 ```
 export C_INCLUDE_PATH=$C_INCLUDE_PATH:/your/mpich/include/path